rokonio/Platformer/README.md

 # Platformer

-This is a platformer made in python with TKinter native graphic library.
-The version of python wich use is 3.8.1.
-This project is create by a french who little speak english.
-Finally the editors are sublime text 3 for coding and sublime merge(whithout liscence) for versionning.
+This is a platformer made with TKinter.
+The python version used is 3.8.1 and the text editor is Sublime Text 3.
+This project is made by a French guy who speaks a little bit of English.

-Have a good day, Rokonio.
+Have a nice day